 TEL:075-353-9189 FAX:075-353-9101

-The feature of KSSK is that regardless of the size of the university or whether it has a support system, regardless of its position or experience, it is possible to have frank and straightforward discussions from the perspective of practitioners, and to form a network of universities and those in charge.
-The article of this subcommittee will be introduced on the KSSK website (https://www.consortium.or.jp/project/dss/kssk) at a later date.
+The feature of KSSK is that it is possible to have frank and frank discussions from the perspective of a practitioner, regardless of the size of the university or the presence or absence of a support system, regardless of the position or level of experience, and to form a network of universities and staff.
+The articles of this subcommittee will be introduced on the KSSK website (https://www.consortium.or.jp/project/dss/kssk) at a later date.

 The next 19th meeting is scheduled to be held around September 2017.
-When the contents of the event are decided, we will inform you on the website of the University Consortium Kyoto.
+Once the details of the event have been decided, we will announce it on the website of the University Consortium Kyoto.

 _MG_0044 _MG_0099